 Download Emergency Preparedness Apps

-The Android and iOS markets have a variety apps dedicated to safety, natural disasters and emergency preparedness.
+The Android and iOS markets have a variety of apps dedicated to safety, natural disasters, and emergency preparedness.
 Notable apps include:

 Prepare Your Mobile Devices